 - Wear breathable clothing to sleep.
 Pajamas made from Bamboo naturally cool the skin and are 100% biodegradable.

-- Use a temperature regulating mattress pad like ChiliPad.
-It’s 100% natural, fits on any bed and can help save on A/C costs!
+- Use a temperature regulating mattress pad like chiliPAD or OOLER.
+They are 100% natural, fit on any bed and can help save on A/C costs!